SamJoan/zer0u/README.md

 The code above is insecure because it fails to verify that the retrieved document belongs to the currently logged in user.
-The image below shows two browsers, each with a different session belonging to different users accessing the same document.
+The image below shows two browsers, each with a different session accessing the same document.

 ![Insecure Rails Implementation](img/insecure-rails-impl.JPG)